The round-up: wrap your laughing gear around Brisbane’s best burgers

 The die-hard burger lovers among you will have already marked Monday May 28 in their calendars, but for those that are unaware of the importance of this date, you should know it marks National Burger Day.
 Although not a public holiday, National Burger Day is well worth celebrating if only for the joy burgers bring to our lives on a regular basis.
 Few dishes are so adored by carnivores and herbivores alike, and the burger’s longevity is proof of its popularity.
 If you’re keen to join in and chow down on National Burger Day, why not pick from our list of Brisbane’s best burgers?
 These bites will surely live up to expectations.

-Betty’s Burgers & Concrete Co, Newstead and Chermside: In 2017, Noosa-born sensation Betty’s Burgers opened not one, but two locations in Brisbane.
+Betty’s Burgers & Concrete Co, Newstead, Chermside and Brisbane City: In 2017, Noosa-born sensation Betty’s Burgers opened not one, but two locations in Brisbane.
 Chermside and Newstead welcomed the arrival with open arms, and so did we, with classic stacked burgers and decadent concrete custard making for a near-unbeatable combo.

 Ben’s Burgers, Fortitude Valley: Let’s start with a bona fide star.
 Ben’s Burgers in Fortitude Valley has been dominating taste buds with its no-frills approach to the classic hamburger and cheeseburger for years.
 To really get the best experience we suggest adding maple bacon to your burger with a side of fries and special sauce.
 You won’t regret it – trust us.